Space law in the United States – does it apply to you?

 - Delivery point in flight at which the payload will no longer be under the licensee’s control.

 In addition to complying with US regulations, an Australian entrepreneur is also required to hold an Australian Overseas Payload Permit in order to satisfy Australian legal requirements.

 The permit covers the launch of space objects from a fixed or mobile launch facility or place outside Australia.

-The FAA makes financial responsibility determinations to establish your financial responsibility and to address the allocation of all risk requirements through insurance and also via reciprocal waiver of claims.
+The FAA makes financial responsibility determinations to establish your financial responsibility, as well as to address the allocation of all risk requirements through insurance or via a reciprocal waiver of claims.

 Liability Insurance & Financial Responsibility

 An Australian entrepreneur is required to obtain liability insurance or demonstrate financial responsibility in amounts to compensate for the maximum probable loss from claims by:

 - third parties for death, bodily injury, or property damage resulting from an activity carried out under the license; and

 - the US government against a person for damage or loss to government property resulting from an activity carried out under the license.